In 1879, the railroad was acquired by the Omaha and Northern Nebraska Railway, who built 15 miles further north to Oakland.

 This small stone arch crosses Deer Creek, parallel to US-75.

-However, it appears to have been built about 1882, when the CStPM&O did significant work replacing trestles along this line.
+However, it appears to have been built in 1899, when the CStPM&O did significant work replacing trestles along this line.

 In addition, it appears to be in good condition.
 No visible alterations have been made to it.